All written content on this blog has been thought out, written, and reviewed by a human being

 I operate on the principle (like Cassidy Williams) that if I don’t take the time to write the content of this blog myself, you shouldn’t take the time to read it.

-It’s imperfect (in typos, errors, awkward phrasing) because it’s human, which makes it authentic and alive.
+It’s imperfect (in typos, errors, awkward phrasing, weird jokes) because it’s human; which makes it authentic and alive.

-The only small exception I allow myself: when I translate articles that I’ve previously written (by myself, without LLMs) in one language (French or English) and want to make a version in the other.
-In that case, I sometimes use an LLM to speed up the translation of certain paragraphs (but I often end up rewriting them anyway 🙃).
+- Translation: when I translate articles that I’ve previously written (by myself, without LLMs) in French and want to make an English version (or vice versa), I occasionally use an LLM to speed up the translation (but I always review and correct the result).

 For non-written content, it’s more complicated